Cay: Nature’s Jewels in the Shimmering Seas

 Ecological Significance of Cays

 Cays play a vital role in supporting diverse and fragile ecosystems.
 The sandy soils and well-drained environments of cays create unique habitats for a variety of plant and animal species.
 These ecosystems are adapted to the harsh coastal conditions.
-That includes exposure to saltwater, strong winds, and limited freshwater availability.

 They provide nesting grounds for seabirds, such as terns, gulls, and frigatebirds.
 The absence of terrestrial predators on many cays makes them safe havens for nesting and breeding.
 Some cays, like the Great Bird Cay in the Bahamas, host large seabird colonies, offering incredible opportunities for birdwatching and wildlife photography.